dmst-sweng/python-pet-project/README.md

 * Company-Employee
 	* _python Company-main.py_ runs the main method using modules Company.py and Employee.py
-	* _python Comp-Empl-amalg.py_ contains the complete code in one file
+	* _python Comp-Empl-amalg.py_ does the same but contains the complete code in one file